-A written or unwritten employment policy or practice which excludes from employment applicants or employees because of pregnancy, childbirth or related medical conditions is a prima facie violation of the Ordinance.
-It shall also be a prima facie violation of the Ordinance for an employer to subject an employee to unequal terms or conditions of employment or to discharge an employee because she is or becomes pregnant.
+A written or unwritten employment policy or practice which excludes from employment applicants or employees because of pregnancy, childbirth, or related medical conditions, or exercise of bodily autonomy is a prima facie violation of the Ordinance.
+It shall also be a prima facie violation of the Ordinance for an employer to subject an employee to unequal terms or conditions of employment or to discharge an employee because she is or becomesof current or future pregnancyt or exercise of bodily autonomy.
+(Amended 9-7-23)